 To operate the onboard parallel port as Standard Parallel Port only, choose "SPP."
 To operate the onboard parallel port in the ECP and SPP modes simultaneously, choose "ECP/SPP."
 By choosing "ECP", the onboard parallel port will operate in ECP mode only.
 Choosing "ECP/EPP" will allow the onboard parallel port to support both the ECP and EPP modes simultaneously.
 The ECP mode has to use the DMA channel, so choose the onboard parallel port with the ECP feature.
 After selecting it, the following message will appear: "ECP Mode Use DMA" At this time the user can choose between DMA channels 3 or 1.
-The onboard parallel port with the EPP function, the following message will be displayed on the screen: "EPP Mode Select."
-At this time either EPP 1.7 spec. or EPP 1.9 spec. can be chosen.
+The onboard parallel port with the EPP Spec. compliant, so after the user chooses the onboard parallel port with the EPP function, the following message will be displayed on the screen: "EPP Mode Select."
+At this time either EPP 1.7 spec. or EPP 1.9 spec. can be chosen